srinathvrao/srinathvrao/README.md

 - I was also a Computer Vision Research Intern at IIITDM Kancheepuram.
 I co-wrote a paper that I presented at IEEE CICT, 2020.
 - I also spearheaded the development of a Full Stack Web application for my Undergrad College's Model United Nations.

-#### I’m looking to work on
+#### My interests

 - My research interests lie in the intersection of Computer Vision and Robotics.
 I hope to work on a thesis in the same field during my Master's program.
-- Lunar and/or Martian Vehicles that use Computer Vision and SLAM algorithms sometime in the future.
+- In the future, I want to work on Lunar and/or Martian Vehicles that use Computer Vision and SLAM algorithms.

 #### Fun fact: